TerminalWarlord/TeleBuzzed-Frontend/README.md

 ---

-Thank you for checking out TeleIgnite!
+Thank you for checking out TeleBuzz!